philipwalton/blog/_articles/private-and-protected-members-in-javascript.md

 }());
 ```

 In the above code, you give each instance a unique ID, and then everywhere you would have previously written `this._mileage` you now write `privateStore[this.id].mileage` which points to an object that is only accessible inside the closure created by the [IIFE](http://en.wikipedia.org/wiki/Immediately-invoked_function_expression).
 This object holds all of the private data and it's truly private.
-You can pass car instances around to external code their internal state can't be modified.
+You can pass car instances around to external code, and their internal state can't be modified.

 As I said before, this method works, but it has a number of downsides:

 * There's too much extra code to type.
 If you have tens or hundreds of modules, it will quickly become a burden.
 * You have to store an ID property on each instance, which is both annoying and potentially conflicting depending on the property name you choose.
 * By using the object `privateStore[this.id]` instead of `this` you lose access to the instance's prototype.
-* This won't work with subclasses that are defined in another scope.
+* Private members can't be referenced in subclasses outside of scope, i.e. they're not protected members.
 * It's not memory efficient.
 Since the `privateStore` object holds a reference to each of the private instance objects, none of those objects can be garbage collected.
 If the public instance goes away it will be impossible to access those private properties, but they'll still be taking up space in memory.
 In other words, it's a memory leak.

 Whether these downsides trump the downsides of not actually having privacy is hard to say and depends on the situation.
 Based on the amount of code I've seen using this strategy (approximately zero code), I'd say developers prefer leaking private variables to all this boilerplate.

-Either way, I think we can do better.
+Either way, I know we can do better.

 ## What Does a Good Solution Look Like?